 You cannot quickly fix trust.

-It takes hard work and effort from both of you to recover from the infidelity event.
+It takes hard work and effort from both of you to recover from an affair.

 The good news is that many couples have been able to recover fully from infidelity and have developed an even stronger relationship, with more intimacy and connection.

-In order to fully recover there are some factors that determine the outcome:
+To fully recover, some factors determine the outcome:

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.